williamslab/ibis/README.md

 2. Insert a genetic map into the bim file using [add-map-plink.pl](add-map-plink.pl).
   * A good human genetic map is the [HapMap II map](ftp://ftp.ncbi.nlm.nih.gov/hapmap/recombination/) ([http link](http://bit.ly/33s6XQG)).
 As of this writing, the latest version for build 37 is available [here](ftp://ftp.ncbi.nlm.nih.gov/hapmap/recombination/2011-01_phaseII_B37/genetic_map_HapMapII_GRCh37.tar.gz) ([http link](http://bit.ly/2QuvNu9)).
   * Example `add-map-plink.pl` command using bash:
+  * NOT RECOMMENDED: If you do not add a genetic map to the bim file, and you have 0 for all genetic positions in the input, IBIS will use a genetic map based on the physical positions in the input, treating 1Mb as 1cM.
 ```
 ./add-map-plink.pl my.bim [map directory]/genetic_map_GRCh37_chr{1..22}.txt > new.bim
 ```